Tuning your subs

 Turn your sub amp's gain to its lowest, most counter-clockwise position.
 Switch its low-pass filter on and set it as high, clockwise, as it will go.
 If it has a bass boost, turn it off.
 If it has a remote level control, set it to its middle position so, later, you have the choice of boosting or cutting the bass on an individual song.

-Adjust your receiver's bass tone control to its middle, zero, or "flat" setting, whichever it's called on your model.
+Adjust your receiver's bass tone control to its middle, zero, or "flat" setting, whichever it's called on your stereo.
 If it has a subwoofer level control, set it, also, to its middle, or "no gain" setting.
 Sometimes receivers have a crossover, low-pass filter, or bass boost on their subwoofer output.
 Make sure those are all turned off, too.

 Start by turning the gain down, and turn off your filters and bass boost.

-Note: Do not use the low-pass filters, crossovers, or bass boosts on the receiver and the amplifier at the same time — use one or the other, but not both.
+Note: Do not use the low-pass filters, crossovers, or bass boosts on the receiver and the amplifier at the same time.
+Use one or the other, but not both.
 The reason is that something called phase distortion generates around each filter or boost's crossover frequency, muddying up the sound.

 Play music through your receiver at about one-quarter volume.
 Turn up the gain of the subwoofer amp until the sound from your subwoofer completely overpowers the other speakers, without distorting.